Song Yadong: 2019

+2020

-Song faced Marlon Vera in a featherweight bout on May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
+Song faced Marlon Vera in a featherweight bout on May 16, 2020, at UFC on ESPN 8.
 He won the fight via unanimous decision.
 Both participants earned the Fight of the Night award.

+2021

 Song faced Kyler Phillips on March 6, 2021, at UFC 259.
 He lost the bout via unanimous decision.

 Song faced Casey Kenney on August 7, 2021, at UFC 265.
 He won the fight via split decision.

 Song faced Julio Arce on November 13, 2021, at UFC Fight Night 197.
 He won the fight via technical knockout in round two.

+2022

 Song faced Marlon Moraes on March 12, 2022, at UFC Fight Night 203.
 He won the fight via knockout in round one.
 This win earned him the Performance of the Night award.

 Song faced Cory Sandhagen on September 17, 2022, at UFC Fight Night 210.
 He lost the fight via technical knockout after a doctor stopped the fight.

+2023

 Song was scheduled to face Ricky Simón on April 22, 2023, at UFC Fight Night 222.
 However, the bout was instead postponed to UFC on ESPN: Song vs. Simón as the headliner.
 He eventually won the fight via technical knockout in the fifth round.
 This win earned him his the Performance of the Night bonus award.

 Song was scheduled to headline UFC Fight Night 233 against Petr Yan on December 9, 2023.
 However, Yan withdrew from the bout citing an injury and was replaced by Chris Gutiérrez.
 Song won the fight via unanimous decision.

+2024

 Song faced former UFC Bantamweight champion Petr Yan on March 9, 2024, at UFC 299.
 He lost the bout by unanimous decision.

 Song was reportedly scheduled to face Umar Nurmagomedov in the main event on December 14, 2024 at UFC on ESPN 63.
 However, the bout was scrapped due to Yadong's injury.

+2025

 Song faced former UFC Flyweight and Bantamweight champion Henry Cejudo in the main event on February 22, 2025, at UFC Fight Night 252.
 As a result of an eyepoke by Song rendering Cejudo unable to continue, Song won the fight by technical decision after the bout was stopped at the beginning of the fourth round.

+2026

+Song faced former UFC Bantamweight Champion Sean O'Malley on January 24, 2026 at UFC 324.
+He lost the bout by unanimous decision.
+9 out of 21 media outlets scored the bout for Song.

+Song faced former two-time UFC Flyweight Champion Deiveson Figueiredo on May 30, 2026 in the main event of UFC Fight Night 277..
+He won by second round submission via guillotine choke.
+This fight earned him a $100,000 Performance of the Night award.

+Song faced Umar Nurmagomedov in the main event on August 30, 2026, at UFC Fight Night 286.
+He won the fight via knockout in the second round.
+This fight earned him a $100,000 Performance of the Night award.